T3tsuo/PokemonUI/README.md

 or when the script has finished running.

 ## Setup:
-* Generate google app password for account
+* Generate google app password for account [Sign in with app passwords](https://support.google.com/accounts/answer/185833?hl=en)
 * Press the gear icon in the app, press Add under Gmail Notify and input email address and correlated app password (only needs to be ran once)

 ## Delete: